hyprsoftcorp/IoTCoreAppUpdates/README.md

 }
 ```
 ### Sample Web.config for Hosting in IIS/Azure App Service
-If you have incorporated the app updates administrative website functionality into your own website, you need to make the following code changes.
+If you have incorporated the app updates administrative website functionality into your own website, you need to make the following web.config configuration changes.
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <configuration>